notoofquest/discord-bot/README.md

 I don't know if I will ever complete this bot, maybe when summer comes.
 If you think I should finish this bot, then contact me.
 Thanks!

-(Also forgot to mention: This Discord Bot is made for begginners so that you get a head start on making your own discord bot.)
+(Also forgot to mention: This Discord Bot is made for beginners so that you get a head start on making your own discord bot.)

+What version is this Discord Bot?

+v12.5.1

+# Installation Process:

+Clone the repo: git clone https://github.com/oofquest/discord-bot/ Then go to console and do: npm i discord.js

+and you should be good to go!